 The Lions go out on the hunt at night and sleep the day away in the Fig Trees.
 From early in the morning to the late afternoon, tree-climbing lions are found here.
 Depending on the tie we reach the northern side of the park we shall either choose to head straight to the lodge or continue to the Mweya area of the park which is a 2 hour plus drive where we take during the late afternoon the 27 kilometre Explosion Crater drive which is one of the most scenic drives in all of Uganda – there are various kinds of craters you will see here.
-You are at the highest point in the park with incredible views all around including the Rwenzori Mountains of the Moon, down escarpment to the savannah and Lake George and Lake Edward.
+You are at the highest point in the park with incredible views all around including the Rwenzori Mountains of the Moon, down escarpment to the Savannah and Lake George and Lake Edward.
 Dinner and overnight Enganzi game lodge.

 Day 4.
 Chimpanzee tracking – Boat Safari:

-We are off to the famed Kyambura Gorge, others call it the Valley of the Apes.
+Early breakfast and off to Kyambura Gorge, others call it the Valley of the Apes.
 At the bottom of the Gorge you will be tracking Chimpanzees for the next three to four hours.
 It is an amazing place, this valley of Apes with its chimpanzees, monkeys, exotic birds and mammals.
 Cross rivers, hike through the thick forest until you hear the cries of the chimpanzees in the distance.

 Chimpanzee Tracking is done with relative small group of trekkers that you will join as you spend your hour observing the chimpanzees, playing, eating, grooming and more.
 Lunch back at the lodge, later you will do a boat safari on the Kazinga Channel in the afternoon, a highlight of your safari in Queen Elizabeth Park.
 You move along slowly towards Lake Edward on this natural channel and you can see Elephants, hippos, crocodiles, buffaloes, antelopes on the shore, along with hundreds of birds including Pelicans.